Want to start a Living in the Tension gathering? Check out our Living in the Tension Gathering Guide PDF

 “The outcome to any relationship is secondary to the fidelity of the faithfulness in that relationship.”

-A new example must be set for the rest of our society to see a new vision of what bold reconciliation looks like between LGBTs, liberals, conservatives and the faith world.
+A new example must be set for the rest of our society to see a new vision of what bold reconciliation looks like between LGBTQs, liberals, conservatives and the faith world.
 So many have been working off of a paradigm of reconciliation based on a mainstream worldview of strength in numbers that either forces ‘the other’ to conform or be ostracized.
 But reconciliation based on a love of God giving us the strength to relentlessly pursue those that are thought to be most unlike ourselves will ultimately connect humanity on new levels of faith, relationship, action and sustainable impact.

 The point of committing to experience this type of reconciliation is to then turn around and affect other individual spheres of influence to faithfully live in the same manner.
 A bridge cannot be built from only one side, and a Movement cannot continue if only lived in one area.

-That non-Christian LGBTs, gay Christians, celibates, ex-gays, liberal and conservative straight Christians and straight non-Christians all willfully enter into a place of constructive tension, intentionally forming a community that peacefully and productively takes on the most divisive topics within the culture war that is faith and sexuality.
+That non-Christian LGBTQs, gay Christians, celibates, ex-gays, liberal and conservative straight Christians and straight non-Christians all willfully enter into a place of constructive tension, intentionally forming a community that peacefully and productively takes on the most divisive topics within the culture war that is faith and sexuality.

 Why These Gatherings Are Needed: